Instructions for authors (download)

 Format of Manuscripts

-should be no longer than 8 000 words (including the abstract, all figures, references and notes).
-A template can be requested from the editorial assistant.
+Research articles should be no longer than 8 000 words (including the abstract, all figures, references and notes).

 Photographs and other figures should be submitted as separate files saved (in order of preference) in PSD, JPEG, PDF or EPS format.
-For good print quality, visuals should have a minimum of 300 dpi.
-Graphs, charts or maps can be saved in AI, PDF or EPS format; to achieve best print quality, vector images are preferable.
+Graphs, charts or maps can be saved in AI, PDF or EPS format.
+MS Office files (Word, Powerpoint, Excel) are also acceptable but do not embed these in your manuscript – send the original files.
 It is the author’s responsibility to obtain the necessary permissions for visuals originating from published sources or from another party.
-For further assistance, please consult these guidelines.

-Book reviews should not exceed 1 500 words and must include: name and surname of author, date of publication, book title, place of publication, publisher and ISBN number.
+Book reviews should not exceed 1 500 words and must include, as title: name and surname of book author, date of publication, book title, place of publication, publisher, length of the book and published price.

 Commentaries should be up to 3 000 words.
 They are reviewed by the editors and published at their discretion.

-Special issues: The submission of proposals for special issues is welcomed.
-Organisers or guest editors of these issues should send a brief proposal, including a section abstract (200–300 words), a list of contributors and titles, and very brief abstracts of each contribution (100 words each).
+Special themed sections: The submission of proposals for special themed sections is welcomed.
+Organisers or special editors of these sections should send a brief proposal, including a section abstract (200–300 words), a list of contributors and titles, and brief abstracts of each contribution (100 words each).
 Include full contact details of the corresponding author.
-The editorial team will evaluate such proposals and endeavour to liaise with the proposed guest editor within a month of the proposal submission.
+The editorial team will evaluate such proposals and endeavour to liaise with the proposed special editor within a month of the proposal submission.

 Layout

-Abstracts and keywords: Articles and short communications require an abstract and keywords.
-For articles, abstracts (length max.
+Abstracts and keywords: Abstracts of research articles (max.
 200 words) must reflect the contents of the text faithfully and concisely, and be suitable for separate publication and indexing.
-Abstracts of short communications must be limited to one or two sentences.
-Each contribution must include between five and seven keywords.
+Abstracts of commentaries must be limited to one or two sentences.
+All submissions require five to seven keywords.

 Text: Pages must be numbered sequentially.
-Headings should not be numbered or underlined, but main headings and secondary headings must be distinguished from each other, e.g. by case, bold, font, etc. Avoid footnotes, although endnotes may be used.
-Acknowledgements, notes and a reference list should be placed at the end of the article.
+Headings should not be numbered or underlined, but main headings and secondary headings must be distinguished from each other, e.g., by case, bold, font, etc. Footnotes or endnotes may be used.
+Acknowledgements and a reference list should be placed at the end of the article.
+Artificial intelligence: An author is any person who has made a significant contribution to a journal article.
+Authors share responsibility and accountability for the results of the published research.
+All authors are wholly responsible for the originality, validity and integrity of the content of their submissions.
+Therefore, artificial intelligence does not meet the criteria for authorship.

-Manuscripts should be written in clear English (UK spelling) with –ise endings.
-Consult the Oxford English Dictionary for spelling, capitalisation and abbreviation conventions.
+Manuscripts should be written in clear English (UK spelling with -ise endings).
+Consult the Oxford English Dictionary for spelling, capitalisation, hyphenation and abbreviation conventions.
 Please consult a recent copy of the journal for general style conventions.
-Acknowledgements, notes, ORCID identifier and a reference list should be placed at the end of the article.
-The journal uses the Chicago Author-Date referencing style.
-Some reference exemplars are shown below.
-For a detailed description, consult the Chicago Manual of Style (17th ed., 2010).

 Free online access

-All authors will receive free online access to their article through Taylor & Francis Online, and 50 electronic e-prints to distribute as they so choose.
-Reprints of articles published in Anthropology Southern Africa can be purchased through the Taylor and Francis Customer Service team at reprints@tandf.co.uk.
+All authors will receive free online access to their article through Taylor & Francis Online and an electronic offprint, as well as 50 complimentary e-copies for download.
+Reprints of articles published in Anthropology Southern Africa can be purchased through Rightslink when proofs are received or alternatively on our journal’s website.
+If you have any queries, please email our reprints department at: reprints@tandf.co.uk

 Editorial Contact